BullseyeCoverage Up Contents Search

 The Coverage File

 Each instrumented program must update the same coverage file that was written when the program was built and instrumented.
 The COVFILE environment variable names this file.
-Alternatively, you can set COVFILELIST to a list of comma separated filenames.
+Alternatively, you can set COVFILELIST to a list of comma-separated filenames.
 The COVFILELIST environment variable overrides COVFILE at run-time.
 At build time, COVFILELIST is not used.
 The coverage file size does not increase due to run-time activity.

 There are two alternative methods for running instrumented programs on computers other than the build system.